-Bjarne Stroustrups FAQ makes it crystal clear.
-One of the design goals for C++11 was it to make C++ even better for the embedded world.
+Bjarne Stroustrup's FAQ makes it crystal clear.
+One of the design goals for C++11 was to make C++ even better for the embedded world.

 Or to say it in words of Bjarne Stroustrup, inventor of C++: "Improve performance and ability to work directly with hardware -- make C++ even better for embedded systems programming and high-performance computation."

-I reasoned a lot about this sentence because I changed from the software development in the middle ware area into the embedded world.
+I reasoned a lot about this sentence because I changed from software development in the middleware area into the embedded world.
 I was responsible for the software on defibrillators.
 So I started my search for that kind of features in C++11 that are particularly well suited for the embedded programming.
 I presented the results of my search at conferences in Berlin, Munich, or Sindelfingen.

-In the meantime my perception of the new features as user-defined literals, the type-traits library, or constant expressions has changed a lot.
-They are such great features that they belong in the tool box of each professional C++ developer.
+In the meantime, my perception of the new features as user-defined literals, the type-traits library, or constant expressions has changed a lot.
+They are such great features that they belong in the toolbox of each professional C++ developer.
 This statement is even more true for the embedded world because they have to deal with stronger requirements.
-Therefore, the posts about "Embedded programming with C++" are particular valuable in the embedded programming.
+Therefore, the posts about "Embedded programming with C++" are particularly valuable in the embedded programming.

 What's the reason for my perception?
 The answer is simple.
 There is no typical embedded system.
 The diversity is large.
-There are RFID transponder about the size of a few millimetres, pace makers that should work reliable for a longer period, defibrillators consisting of a few boards and even more CPUs that wait years for their application, or cars having more the 100 electronic control units (ECUs).
-The boarders between the embedded systems and other systems as game development or low-level systems are blurred.
+There are RFID transponder about the size of a few millimetres, pacemakers that should work reliably for a longer period, defibrillators consisting of a few boards and even more CPUs that wait years for their application, or cars having more the 100 electronic control units (ECUs).
+The borders between the embedded systems and other systems as game development or low-level systems are blurred.

-What make the embedded programming special?
+What makes the embedded programming special?
 Embedded programming is the more intensive programming.
 More intensive because it has to deal with strong requirements:

 - Reduced resources as memory and CPU power